teticio/terraform-ec2/README.md

 and take a note of the public IP address and ID of the instance.
 (You can recover these at any time with `terraform output`.)
 Alternatively, you can run `./create.sh <instance_type>`.

-You can then SSH into the instance with:
+You can then SSH into the instance with

 ```bash
 ssh ubuntu@<public_ip>